 Sure, there are a bunch of practical tips for Paris like which Metro ticket to buy and which neighbourhood to stay in, but that’s too boring and you can find it elsewhere anyway.

 Here are my tips on how to enjoy this amazing city.
-Yes, after three years in Paris and two and a half seasons of The Earful Tower podcast, I’m going to call myself a local.
+Yes, after almost four years in Paris and four seasons of The Earful Tower podcast, I’m going to call myself a local.

 1. Look up

 The street level of Paris isn’t the end of the story.
 Look up and you’ll get a lot more out of the experience.
-That’s how I found this enormous hidden angel, for example.
+That’s how I found this enormous hidden angel in the third arrondissement, for example.
 Read all about her here.

 2. Look down